 Mrs. Randle has had difficulty caring for her home and children.
 She has not followed through on clinic appointments for the children even though Timothy Todd was suffering from malnutrition.
-She complains of fatigue and poor physical health herself.
+She complains of fatigue and poor physical health but has not sought medical attention for herself.